aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-numa-aware-scheduling.md

       numa cell 1 -> 48372Mi
     ```

-### Correcting a missing resource topology exporter config map
+### Correcting a missing resource topology exporter config map {#cnf-troubleshooting-missing-rte-config-maps_numa-aware}

 If you install the NUMA Resources Operator in a cluster with misconfigured cluster settings, in some circumstances, the Operator is shown as active but the logs of the resource topology exporter (RTE) daemon set pods show that the configuration for the RTE is missing, for example: